 Boosted by increased incomes, the amount of protein in the country’s diet has risen from 29% in 2013 to 37% in 2017, compared to the global average of 35.2%.
 This equates to each person consuming around 28.3g of land-based animal protein per day, versus a global average of 27.2g.

-Myanmar was given an “F” under the Animal Protection Index (API), and is also a very poor performer under the Sanctioning Cruelty category.
-According to the API, the animal welfare legislation is inadequate and focuses largely on protecting animal health and production, rather than animal welfare.
+Myanmar is rated as a very poor performer (“F”) under the Animal Protection Index (API), and its farmed animal protection legislation achieved the worst performance rating (“G”) under the same index.
+Myanmar’s animal welfare legislation focuses largely on improved animal health and productivity, rather than animal protection and welfare.
 Learn more about the quality of Myanmar’s legislative protections on the API here.